Home Drugs Saxenda (Liraglutide)

 What Is Saxenda?

 Saxenda is a weight loss drug containing the active ingredient liraglutide.
 It’s taken as a daily injection and works by binding to GLP-1 receptors in the body to stimulate insulin release and suppress appetite.
-Saxenda helps people feel full longer and supports weight loss goals by decreasing caloric intake.
+Saxenda helps people feel full longer and supports weight loss goals by reduced caloric intake.

 Liraglutide is in a class of drugs known as GLP-1 receptor agonists.
 While other GLP-1s are approved as anti-diabetes medications, Saxenda is only FDA-approved for chronic weight management.